suqun/zookeeper-note/2zookeeper环境搭建.md

     * cd zookeeper/conf/
     * cp zoo_sample.cfg zoo.cfg
     * vim zoo.cfg
+        - tickTime=2000
+            - the basic time unit in milliseconds used by ZooKeeper.
+It is used to do heartbeats and the minimum session timeout will be twice the tickTime.
         - dataDir=/var/zookeeper
+            - the location to store the in-memory database snapshots and, unless specified otherwise, the transaction log of updates to the database.
         - clientPort=2181
+            - the port to listen for client connections
         - 配置服务器 server.id=host:port:port
         - server.1=192.168.1.105:2888:3888
         - server.2=192.168.1.106:2888:3888